-In recent years there has been a growing issue regarding how people are beginning to see themselves due to the increased use of Instagram filters and seeing themselves on video calls.
+Regarding how people are beginning to see themselves.Due to the increased use of Instagram filters and seeing themselves on video calls.

-The result of this increase in use, partially also caused by more people working from home during the COVID-19 pandemic and is called “Body Dysmorphic Disorder” and subsequently increased uptake in plastic surgery operations.
+The result of this increase in use, partially also caused by more people working from home is called “Body Dysmorphic Disorder” and subsequently increased uptake in plastic surgery operations.

 According to rush.edu 18.1 million cosmetic procedures were performed in the U.S. in 2019, up from 17.7 million procedures in 2018.
 This includes 16.3 million minimally invasive procedures (which saw an increase of 2% over 2018).
 Concern for our own image comes from seeing ourselves on screens more and more, thus multiplying trips to cosmetic surgery centres.
 This kind of body dysmorphia can also be referred to as ‘zoom dysmorphia’.